 A new risk model has been incorporated in μ -ARGUS.
-This method is based on the work by Skinner and Holmes, and extended by Luisa Franconi cs at Istat.
+This method is based on the work by Luisa Franconi and her colleagues at Istat.
 A full description can be found in section 2.3 and 2.4.
 Here you can specify the threshold level for the risk-model.
 All records above the chosen risk-level are considered unsafe.
 When generating a safe file in the final stage of μ -ARGUS the combination of variables on which the risk model is based is considered unsafe and a missing value will be imputed.